Pemphigus in dogs is a fairly rare autoimmune disease.

-It is a term that is actually used to encapsulate a variety or group of diseases, each of which has a different medical name.
-Canine Pemphigus Foliaceus is one of the most common of this rare bunch of variants and affects the dogs skin tissues.
+Pemphigus in dogs is a relatively rare autoimmune disease.
+It is a term used to encapsulate a variety or group of conditions, each with a different medical name.
+Canine Pemphigus Foliaceus is one of the most common of this rare bunch of variants and affects the dog’s skin tissues.

 Most often characterized by…

-Considered to be one of those conditions that is difficult to get rid of and that exposes your poor pooch to endless amounts of itching and suffering; this is one of those diseases that emphasize the importance of good medical care for your dog.
+Unexplained blisters or lesions on your pup’s skin are considered a hereditary condition, although not much else is known about the origins.
+This unfortunate medical condition is regarded as one of those that are difficult to get rid of and exposes your poor pooch to endless amounts of itching and suffering; this is one of those diseases that emphasize the importance of good medical care for your dog.

 Which is why…